jaanga/jaanga.github.io/demo/doug-d/render-csv-file/README.md

 ### Vision

-* Reapproppriate and reimagine iconic works of art - and familiar objects - in highly accessible, manipulatable ways
+* Reappropriate and re-imagine iconic works of art - and familiar objects - in highly accessible, manipulatable ways

 ## Wishlist